frnmst/the-flux-of-thought/README.md

 If you do not include the `alt` tag a default one will be provided instead.

-This include feature is currently available only for images.
+This include feature is currently available only for images (`img` HTML tag).

 ### Static pages